procedural-build/sustainabilitytool-docs/content/1. User Guidance/1.1 Admin/1_Admin.md

 3. Click on 'add an authority group' to add the following authority groups: aprover, reporter and viewer.
 You will be able to select the level of authority for each group by ticking in the corresponding boxes.

-4. Click 'Save'

-5. Add project suppliers by clicking on 'Add a supplier':

   - Aprover: Fill in the box 'Supplier name' and choose the authority group 'aprover' from the scroll down menu.
 Leave 'choose an aprover' blank and click 'Submit'

   - Reporter: Fill in the box 'Supplier name' and choose the authority group 'reporter' from the scroll down menu.
 Choose an approver and click 'Submit'

   - Viewer: Fill in the box 'Supplier name' and choose the authority group 'viewer' from the scroll down menu.
 Leave 'choose an aprover' blank and click 'Submit'

-6. To invite project members, click on 'Send invite'

-7. Input the email and choose the corresponding supplier
+4. Click 'Save'

+### Add project suppliers

+1. Go to the project dashboard, by clicking on the relevant link in the left-hand menu

+2. In the Project menu, select 'members'

+3. Click on 'Add a supplier' and fill out the required information

-8. Click 'Submit'
+4. Click 'Submit'

 ### Add a user

+This option allows you to invite users to join a specific project.
+Make sure to invite all individuals that will require access to the project.

 1. Go to the project dashboard, by clicking on the relevant link in the left-hand menu

 2. In the Project menu, select 'members'

-3. Click on "send invite".
-Add the user email, select the relevant supplier and click 'Submit'
+6. To invite project members, click on 'Send invite'

+7. Input the user's email and choose the corresponding supplier

+8. Click 'Submit'

 ### Delete a user